-Trump promotes false conspiracy theory accusing Biden of pedophilia
+Trump promotes a false conspiracy theory accusing Biden of pedophilia

 “We can beat them at their game,” the tweet said in a caption, which has since been retweeted more than six thousand times.

 The clip ostensibly aims to demonstrate improper, potentially pedophilic behavior by Biden.
-(It doesn’t—and Stephanie Carter, an adult, has written about how the encounter has been taken out of context to denigrate Biden.
-In reality, she notes, the former vice president had been comforting her during an “uncharacteristically nervous” moment after she had fallen on ice shortly before her husband’s swearing-in ceremony.)
+It doesn’t—and Stephanie Carter, an adult, has written about how the encounter has been taken out of context to denigrate Biden.
+In reality, she notes, the former vice president had been comforting her during an “uncharacteristically nervous” moment after she had fallen on ice shortly before her husband’s swearing-in ceremony.

-But Trump’s retweet comes as the twisted conspiracy theory continues its rapid rise among the highest ranks of the Republican party.
+But Trump’s retweet comes as the twisted conspiracy theory continues QAnon’s rapid rise among the highest ranks of the Republican party.
 As my colleague Ali Breland has reported, the increasingly mainstream, once far-right movement—which is constantly mutating to incorporate new false, pro-Trump conspiracy theories—is centered around an unnamed federal agent within the Trump administration whose job it is to fight what they describe as Democratic-run, global pedophilia rings.
 While Trump has frequently used social media to promote QAnon followers, his latest retweet signals what’s all but certain to become a central theme to his reelection campaign as November nears: falsely accusing Biden and Democrats of pedophilia.
 Trump’s eldest son, Donald Trump Jr., has repeatedly promoted the Biden conspiracy theory in recent weeks.

 The president gave QAnon a significant public boost last month when, rather than forcefully condemn the movement, he told reporters that he had heard QAnon believers “are people who love our country.”
 He added, “I don’t know much about the movement—other than I understand that they like me very much.”